 - You will get this window.
 Click on Change.

 - The “Select User or Group” pop-up will appear.
 Click on Advanced.

 - Click on Find Now.

 - You will get a window like this.
-Select the right user account.
+Select the correct user account.

 - You will be back to step 2.

-- Click on Advanced once more and make sure that the option “Replace all child object permission entries with inheritable permission entries form this object” is selected.
+- Click on Advanced once more and make sure that the option “Replace all child object permission entries with inheritable permission entries from this object” is selected.

 - Go to Step 3 and click on Add.